adfinis/customer-center/README.md

 If the ucs1 container exits with seg fault (error code 139), you need to either update to a never ucs-master image (and also update your config) or set `GRUB_CMDLINE_LINUX_DEFAULT="quiet vsyscall=emulate"` in `/etc/default/grub` and then do `grub-mkconfig -o /boot/grub/grub.cfg` and `reboot`.

 You could also use the prod LDAP server.
-Config is on prod custtomer-center.
+Config is on prod customer-center.